Coarse-Grained Complexity for Dynamic Algorithms: Complexity of dynamic -edge connecitivty

 \ref{thm:kconn to many kMinTreeCut} implies that, to solve $\kconn$, it is enough to maintain a dynamic greedy tree packing $\T$ with $d$ forests, feed the graph and $d$ forests from $\T$ as an input to the subroutine for $d$-AND-$\kminTreeCut$, and then return the \emph{same} YES/NO answer returned by the subrouine for $d$-AND-$\kminTreeCut$, in every step.

 We claim that $\kconn\in\dNP$.
-This is because, first, $\T$ can be maintained by a $\dTFNP$-algorithm so the prover only needs to provide the proof so that $\T$ is correctly maintained.
-Second, assuming that $\T$ is correctly maintained at every step, given a sequence of reward-maximizing proof sequence for $d$-AND-$\kminTreeCut$, the verifier algorithm must return a correct answer for $d$-AND-$\kminTreeCut$ (as $d$-AND-$\kminTreeCut\in\dNP$).
+To see this, first, since $\T$ can be maintained by a $\dTFNP$-algorithm, this means that, given a proof-sequence, we can always maintain $\T$ correctly, otherwise we can correctly detect that the proof sequence is not reward-maximizing and return $\bot$.
+If we detect that once the proof sequence is not reward-maximizing, we can simply return $0$ as an answer for $\kconn$ from now.\thatchaphol{This is where I edit.} Second, assuming that $\T$ is correctly maintained at every step, given a sequence of reward-maximizing proof sequence for $d$-AND-$\kminTreeCut$, the verifier algorithm must return a correct answer for $d$-AND-$\kminTreeCut$ (as $d$-AND-$\kminTreeCut\in\dNP$).
 This answer is the same as the one for $\kconn$, so we obtain an $\dNP$-algorithm for $\kconn$.

 \paragraph{Proof: $ \kconn\in \dMA$.}

 The proof goes in almost the same way as above.
 However, we need to be more very careful about the notion of oblivious adversary.

 We first claim that dynamic greedy tree packing $\T$ with $d=\polylog(n)$ forests can be maintained in $\polylog(n)$ time \emph{against an oblivious adversary}.
 This is true by observing that the algorithm by Kapron, King and Mountjoy \cite{KapronKM13} which shows $\conn\in\dBPP$ can actually maintain dynamic spanning forest \emph{against oblivious adversary}.
 This result further can be extended to maintaining dynamic minimum spanning forest \emph{against oblivious adversary }with $d$-distinct edge weights where $d=\mbox{polylog}(n)$\footnote{We note that this cannot be obtain using the reduction in \cite{HenzingerK99} because the reduction require the algorithm to work against adaptive adversary.
 Nevertheless, the algorithm in \cite{KapronKM13} can be directed extend to $d$-weight minimum spanning forest (roughly by leveling edges of each weight in the increasing order and finding a spanning forest on a graph with small weight first).}.
 As greedy tree packing is reducible to $d$-weight minimum spanning forest by \ref{lem:packing to MST}, we obtain the claim.